 The event is held on the beachfront, so kids can play in the sand while grownups take in the tunes or enjoy food and drink from one of the many restaurants on Front Street.

 Take advantage of San Luis Obispo Regional Transit’s free trolley, connecting Pismo Beach, Shell Beach and Avila Valley hotel properties to the market.
-Check here for stops and times.

 Don’t forget fruits and veggies!
 Market-goers can find a range of fresh produce, as well as prepared street foods for purchase.